rpunnorath/test_python/README.md

 Once the web elements are located using the appropriate Selenium methods [i.e. find_element_by_name(), find_element_by_id()], necessary operations [i.e. click(), etc.] are performed on those elements.

-Command to run tests:
+•Command to run tests:
-•	py.test  filename_to_run/directory_to_run

-  py.test  ecommerce/automaiton_ui/test_login.py
+	py.test  filename_to_run/directory_to_run: py.test  ecommerce/automaiton_ui/test_login.py

-•	You can also run a specific test under a class:
+ You can also run a specific test under a class: pytest test_file.py::TestClass::test_method

-  pytest test_file.py::TestClass::test_method

 ## Potential Options/Improvements: